SimonEnsemble/PorousMaterials.jl/docs/src/manual/other.md

 Call `set_default_file_paths()` to set input/output file paths back to default.

 The PATH\_TO\_DATA is crucial for loading in data files.
-These functions allow the user to control this after they have done `using PorusMaterials`.
-The `set_tutorial_mode()` function has been discussed before, and it allows you to recreate our example and try PorouMaterials before loading your data.
+These functions allow the user to control this after they have done `using PorousMaterials`.
+The `set_tutorial_mode()` function has been discussed before, and it allows you to recreate our example and try PorousMaterials before loading your data.
 The other functions allow the user to reset the PATH\_TO\_DATA to the data folder in their current directory or to another directory on their machine if their files are stored in many places.

 ## Reading in Atomic Values